jesseopdenbrouw/thuas-riscv/README.md

 The design is equipped with a bootloader program and registers in onboard RAM.
 The bootloader can be removed from synthesis.
 The registers can be placed in logic cells.
-The design runs at a speed of approximately 80 MHz.
+The design runs at a speed of approximately 85 MHz DE0-CV board).

 ## Memory